Matt Olson Player Props: Braves vs. Nationals

 Matt Olson At The Plate

-- Among the qualified batters, he ranks 128th in batting average, while his on-base percentage ranks 36th and he is 25th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 133rd, his on-base percentage ranks 46th, and he is 29th in the league in slugging.

-- Olson enters this game on a five-game hitting streak.
-During his last games, he's hitting .261.

-- Olson has had an RBI in 26 games this season (41.3%), including 11 multi-RBI outings (17.5%).
-He has also driven home three or more of his team's runs in five contests.
+- Olson has had at least one RBI in 40.6% of his games this season (26 of 64), with more than one RBI 11 times (17.2%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.